AyushPathak12/libds/README.md

 I implemented these as an exercise when I was first learning C.
 I have no interest in maintaining this library. **Use this code at your own peril.**

-The library includes implementations of the following data structures.
+The library includes implementation of the following data structures.

  * Hashmap
  * Vector (auto-expanding array)